TheEternalGarden/eternalventures/instructions.md

 Step 3: Fix all other links
 Actual: GARDEN, MUSIC, ABOUT, TEAM in the nav bar open up 404 pages on click
-Required: Each of these options should open up the respective page
+Required: Each of these options should open up the respective page Step 4: Scale down logo sie on home page
+Actual: Logo is too big
+Required: Logo should be scaled down